 How to perform a gap analysis

-- Search and find 3 job announcements/postings that you see yourself applying for upon graduation from your degree program (or after your next graduate degree).
+- Search and find three job postings you see yourself applying for upon graduation (or after your next graduate degree).
 Don’t choose jobs that require 10 years of experience, for example.
-Handshake, Linkup.com, Indeed.com

 - Print the job descriptions out.

-- Make a Google Sheet.
-On that sheet create a list of the required/desired qualifications directly from the job posting in the first column.
-On the second column, write examples of how you can currently demonstrate that you can do each requirement/qualification based on something in your educational/volunteer/work experience.
-Given that you may have time left in your academic career, you can create a third column as well, writing how you will demonstrate that you will fulfill each requirement/qualification upon graduation.
-This third column in some ways is your future to-do list.
+- Using Google Sheets, create a list of the required and desired qualifications directly from the job posting in the first column. in the second column, write examples of how you can meet each qualification based on something in your educational, volunteer or work experience.
+If you still have time left in your academic career, create a third column with examples of how you will fulfill each qualification upon graduation.
+The third column can be seen as your future to-do list.
 If you cannot identify an example, leave that space blank.

-- HINT: If you want to find learning outcomes specific to your degree, utilize the VCU Bulletin Archive section.
-You can search by your specific school and program, and then search your degree.
+- HINT: If you want to find learning outcomes specific to your degree, use the VCU Bulletin Archive section.
+You can search by your specific school and program and then search for your degree.
 This will show a list of learning outcomes for your degree.
-This quick tutorial (https://youtu.be/gjtZKp63d00) shows an example of how to find this information on your own.

 - How well did you demonstrate proficiency for the jobs you found?